khakhalin/notes/keywords/sql.md

 Finally, you can place a subquery into `SELECT`, treating it as a type of a very complicated formula:
 `select COL1, select(...) as COL2 from ...`.
 Some systems only allow one query of this kind per entire SQL expression however, so maybe it's not the most common one.
 Also, afaik, this type of a subquery is expected to be extremely slow, as it's literally an optimizable loop.

+A better, modern alternative to explicit subqueries are Common Table Expressions (see below)

 # Joins

 * `INNER JOIN` - only those records that exist in both tables.
 A simple `JOIN` without anything else, is an INNER JOIN by default.